Raghuveer22/AdobeHackathon/docs/file_extract.md

 ### `save_json(file, source_folder, save_folder, execution_context)`

-This function saves a JSON file generated from an auto-tagged PDF.
+This function saves a JSON file generated from an auto-tagged PDF and replace the current file with file name.

 Parameters:
 - `file` (str): The name of the PDF file.